-Expedia (EXPE) has started paying dividends only in 2010.
-Since then, it has paid a dividend every quarter and has consistently increased its dividend payout since 2012.
-Rivals Priceline (PCLN), TripAdvisor (TRIP), and Ctrip.com (CTRP) do not pay dividends at all.
+Expedia (EXPE) began paying dividends in 2010.
+Since then, it has paid dividends every quarter.
+Since 2012, it has consistently increased dividend payouts.
+Rivals Priceline (PCLN), TripAdvisor (TRIP), and Ctrip.com International (CTRP) don’t pay dividends.

 Cash dividend ratio

-This ratio measures the ability of the company to pay dividends.
-A ratio of less than 1 indicates dividend payouts higher than the company’s cash flows, which may be difficult to sustain in the future.
+EXPE’s cash dividend ratio was 0.88x at the end of 3Q16, which indicates its ability to nearly sustain dividend payouts.
+The ratio is calculated as income before extraordinary items minus minority and preferred dividends over dividends paid.
+It measures the ability of the company to pay dividends.
+A ratio less than 1.0x indicates that dividend payouts are higher than the company’s cash flows, which may be difficult to sustain in the future.

-Expedia (EXPE) is the only online travel player to pay a dividend to its investors.
-Expedia’s dividend payout has also consistently increased.
-However, EXPE has recently allocated more capital toward repurchasing shares.
-Given the increasing earnings and EXPE’s history of dividend growth, investors can expect an increase in dividends.
+EXPE is the only online travel player that pays dividends to its investors.
+It has also consistently increased those dividend payouts.
+But recently, EXPE has allocated more capital toward repurchasing shares.